zefferus/dogear/README.md

 This plugin started life as a fork of [hapi-statsd](http://npmjs.com/package/hapi-statsd) and has evolved since then.
 Thanks to Mac Angell for his hard work on hapi-statsd!

 **NOTE:**
+- Dogear 5.x.x works with the namespaced versions of hapi 19 and greater (@hapi/hapi) and requires node v12 or greater.
 - Dogear 4.x.x works with the namespaced versions of hapi 17 and greater (@hapi/hapi).
 - Dogear 3.x.x works with hapi 17 and above.
 - Dogear 2.x.x works with earlier versions.